Creative Writing (CRWR) | Faculty of Arts

 Advanced Creative Nonfiction ll

-Students will apply advanced creative nonfiction techniques, reading and revision skills through the writing of their own work in an individual project with instructor approval.
-They will prioritize work toward a substantial portfolio of creative nonfiction which will be revised intensively with the goal of publication.
+Students will apply advanced creative nonfiction techniques in the writing of an individual project.
+They will prioritize working toward a substantial portfolio of creative nonfiction which will be revised intensively with the goal of publication.
+The class will also include workshops/roundtables and the analysis and discussion of published works of creative nonfiction.

 Level: UG